A bad credit score can be a severe disadvantage for your small business. It could prevent you from getting a small business loan when you need it.

 Don’t risk your business, work on your credit score instead

 If you have bad credit, consider your options carefully before selecting a lender.
-Don’t be in a hurry to sign on the dotted line.
-Spend some time understanding the rate of interest that you will be paying and all the pros and cons.
+Don’t be in a hurry to sign on the dotted line; take your time to understand all types of bad credit business loans.
+As a business owner, you understand the importance of paying attention to even the smallest details.
+So, spend some time understanding the rate of interest that you will be paying and all the pros and cons.

-At Camino Financial we’ll be happy to help any small business owner.
-If you have no credit, you can apply for a business loan because we don’t ask for a minimum FICO score.
+At Camino Financial, we’ll be happy to help any small business owner.
+If you have no credit, you can apply for a small business loan because we don’t ask for a minimum FICO score.

-Remember that our motto is “No Business Left Behind,” and we will do our utmost to assist you in meeting your financial requirements.
+Our motto is “No Business Left Behind,” and we will do our utmost to assist you in meeting your financial requirements.
+Join a community of over 30,000 people who receive bi-weekly advice on the best ways to run a small business.

 Subscribe to our newsletter, and you’ll get regular updates on topics ranging from business funding, management issues, technology, and specific tips on maximizing your profits.